 - Depletion of the gut bacteria due to infections and antibiotics causes an imbalance that in turn causes a vitamin deficiency and reduced functioning of the immune system.

-- The bacteria also help in the production of antibodies and helps the immune system to distinguish between self and foreign bodies.
+- The bacteria also help produce antibodies and help the immune system distinguish between self and foreign bodies.

 11. Each part of the immune system has a unique function.

 - The immune system comprises various components that have different functions in the human body.

 - The T and B lymphocytes are a type of lymphocyte involved in T-cell mediated killing of pathogenic cells and producing antibodies, respectively.

 - On the other hand, natural killer cells, a type of T cells, have their targeted pathogenic killing method.
 Phagocytes and macrophages, such as skin, are present in different parts of the human body that phagocytose pathogenic material.

 12. Vaccine – Great teacher to the immune system.